openhackathons-org/gpubootcamp/hpc/miniprofiler/README.md

 - Install the [Docker](https://docs.docker.com/get-docker/) or [Singularity](https://sylabs.io/docs/]).
 - Install Nvidia toolkit, [Nsight Systems (latest version)](https://developer.nvidia.com/nsight-systems) and [compute (latest version)](https://developer.nvidia.com/nsight-compute).
+- The base containers required for the lab may require users to create a NGC account and generate an API key (https://docs.nvidia.com/ngc/ngc-catalog-user-guide/index.html#registering-activating-ngc-account)

 ## Creating containers
 To start with, you will have to build a Docker or Singularity container.